datastax/dsbulk/manual/settings.md

 Enable or disable whether to allow remote datacenters to count for local consistency level in round robin awareness.

+*DEPRECATED*: This functionality will be removed in the next major release of DSBulk.

 Default: **false**.

 #### --driver.policy.lbp.dcAwareRoundRobin.localDc _&lt;string&gt;_